Untitled

 4. Identify the role of atmospheric thermodynamics and chemistry as they relate to the biosphere.

-5. Analyze the causes and effects of the major pollution issues (including but not limited to: climate change, ocean acidification, eutrophication, acid rain, ozone depletion) and outline strategies to restore ecological balance.
+5. Analyze the causes and effects of major ecological issues and outline strategies to restore ecosystem balance.

 6. Compare and contrast methods, impacts, and sustainability of traditional and alternative energy.